Different Types of Cleaning Procedures in Hotel Housekeeping

 Another important type of cleaning procedure is sanitization.
 This involves the use of disinfectants and other cleaning agents to kill germs and bacteria.
 Sanitization is especially important in public restrooms, kitchens, and other high-traffic areas.

 In addition to these procedures, housekeeping staff must also follow safety protocols, such as wearing gloves and masks, to prevent the spread of germs and viruses.
 By following these cleaning procedures, hotel housekeeping staff can ensure that guests have a safe and comfortable stay.

-The Executive Housekeeper is responsible for seeing that the housekeeping staff follow the standard cleaning procedures and methods.
-He/She should also oversee that proper tools (mechanized or non-mechanized) are used to carry out their assigned tasks.
+The Executive Housekeeper is responsible for ensuring that the housekeeping staff follows the standard cleaning procedures and methods.
+They should also oversee that proper tools (mechanized or non-mechanized) are used to carry out their assigned tasks.

 Floors and carpets in the hotel require regular cleaning and finishing to retain their appearance and durability.
-Deciding when and how carpets and floors should be cleaning is an important task and this important task is further complicated by the different available cleaning procedures, machines and solutions.
+Deciding when and how carpets and floors should be cleaned is an important task and this important task is further complicated by the different available cleaning procedures, machines, and solutions.

 Manual Cleaning Methods – Which do not require mechanized or electronic equipment:-

 What is the process involved in sweeping?